-Researching your editorial in the library will help you find good material for your argument - but also should give you a chance to get familiar with the place and the resources you'll use for other courses as well.
+Researching your website overview in the library will help you find good material for your assignment - but also should give you a chance to get familiar with the place and the resources you'll use for other courses as well.
 This week we'll focus on these goals:

-When you do research to write an argument about a food topic, think about your purpose and audience.
-In this case, you'll be writing a persuasive editorial, so your audience will expect you to have good, accurate, informative information to back up your argument.
+When you do research to write about a food topic, think about your purpose and audience.
+Your audience will expect you to have good, accurate, informative information to back up your argument.
 Your sources should be

 You may also need to compare different arguments.
 What do people generally agree on?
 Where do they diverge?
 How will you acknowledge these differences as you make your own argument?

 You will be researching a topic and developing an argument about some aspect of food and politics.
 Before you can start choosing sources, you need to find out who's talking about food and politics, what issues are under debate, and which seem particularly interesting to you.
 Here are some ideas for finding out what people are saying.
 Though you already have a couple of topics in mind, take a little time to browse and see what others are talking about.

 Browse the Encyclopedia of Food and Culture (Main Floor Reference Collection GT 2850) and The Oxford Encyclopedia of Food and Drink in America (Main Floor Reference Collection TX 349 .E45)

 Go upstairs and browse the general collection around the call number GT 2850